ghiscoding/aurelia-slickgrid/docs/getting-started/quick-start.md

 - [@slickgrid-universal/odata](https://github.com/ghiscoding/slickgrid-universal/tree/master/packages/odata)

 ### 12. Missing Features? (fear not)
 What if `Aurelia-Slickgrid` is missing feature(s) versus the original `SlickGrid`?
 Fear not and directly use the `SlickGrid` and `DataView` objects that are expose from the start through Event Emitters.
-For more info continue reading on [Wiki - SlickGrid & DataView objects](../slick-grid-dataview-objects/slickgrid-dataview-objects.md) and [Docs - Grid & DataView Events](../events/grid-dataview-events.md)
+For more info continue reading on "SlickGrid & DataView objects" and "Grid & DataView Events"

 ### 13. Having some issues?
 After reading all this HOW TO, what if you have an issue with the grid?
 Please start by searching any related [issues](/ghiscoding/aurelia-slickgrid/issues).
-If you can't find anything in the issues log and you made sure to also look through the multiple [wiki](/ghiscoding/aurelia-slickgrid/wiki) pages as well, then go ahead and fill in a [new issue](/ghiscoding/aurelia-slickgrid/issues/new) and we'll try to help.
+If you can't find anything in the issues log and you made sure to also look through the multiple documentation pages as well, then go ahead and fill in a [new issue](/ghiscoding/aurelia-slickgrid/issues/new) and we'll try to help.

 ### Final word
 This project is Open Source and is, for the most part, mainly done in spare time.
 So please be respectful when creating issues (and fill in the issue template) and I will try to help you out.
 If you like my work, you can also [buy me a coffee](https://ko-fi.com/N4N679OT) ☕️, some part of the code happens when I'm at StarBucks...
 That is it, thank you and don't forget to ⭐ it if you like the lib 😉